 Bacteria can survive for a short period of time at 4°C. For strains that are used daily or weekly, cultures grown on agar slants or plates can be stored in a refrigerator assuming that precaution has been taken to avoid contamination.
 Cultures should be prepared using standard techniques and then sealed before storing.
 For slants, we recommend using screw capped tubes.
 For cultures on Petri dishes, the plates need to be sealed with Parafilm.
 Sealing the plates not only helps to prevent molds from sneaking into the plates, but it slows the agar from drying.
 For anything over a week or two, cultures can be stored as stabs in small, flat-bottomed screw capped vials.
 In this technique, vials are filled with a small amount of agar medium (e.g., 1 ml) and sterilized.
 Bacteria are then introduced into the solidified agar with a sterile needle.
 The culture is incubated overnight with loose caps and then stored at 4°C with tight caps.
 Cultures stored in stabs are more resistant to drying and contamination, but they will lose viability more quickly than frozen stocks.
 The length of time a stab can remain viable is dependent upon the strain.
 Some manuals claim that stabs are good for a year however it is unwise to make that assumption unless it is tested.

 Freezing is a good way to store bacteria.
 Generally, the colder the storage temperature, the longer the culture will retain viable cells.
 Freezers can be split into three categories: laboratory, ultralow, and cryogenic.
 The problem faced by bacteria (and other cells) stored in freezers is ice crystals.
 Ice can damage cells by dehydration caused by localized increases in salt concentration.
 As water is converted to ice, solutes accumulate in the residual free water and this high concentration of solutes can denature biomolecules.
 Ice can also rupture membranes, though this problem is more often associated with cells lacking walls, such as cultured animal cells.
 To lessen the negative effects of freezing, glycerol is often used as a cryoprotectant.
 Glycerol is produced by many fish and insects to defend against cold temperatures by depressing the freezing point of the cells, enhancing supercooling, and by protection from ice.
-With bacteria, adding glycerol to final concentration of 15% will help to keep cells viable under all freezing conditions (see this link for a protocol or this link for a ready to use freezing tube).
+With bacteria, adding glycerol to final concentration of 15% will help to keep cells viable under all freezing conditions.
 The following are some specifics for each freezer category.

 Laboratory freezers are those that can pull temperatures down to -20 to -40°C. These are single stage systems (one compressor) and often called general purpose freezers.
 Bacteria can be stored for moderate periods of time, e.g., 1 year, in general purpose freezers.
 It is best to use freezers without frost-free temperature cycling as this can wreak havoc on cells and other temperature sensitive biomolecules.
 General purpose freezers are inexpensive and found in most labs, thus they are readily available for storing cultures.
 The downside is that they are not sufficiently cold for long-term storage.